openpsa/jsgrid/docs/content/configuration/options.md

 **Default:** `false`
 **Changeable:** Yes

-This option should be set to true if an event or a plugin is attached to the table cell.
-The option uses jQuery empty for the the row and all its children elements.
+This option should be set to `true` if an event or a plugin is attached to the table cell.
+The option uses jQuery empty for the row and all its child elements.
 This of course has speed overhead, but prevents memory leaks.
-This option should be set to true if a sortable rows and/or columns are activated.
+This option should be set to `true` if sortable rows and/or columns are activated.

 ### `gridview`
 **Type:** boolean
 **Default:** `false`
 **Changeable:** Yes

 Reading a relatively large data set can cause performance problems, because every row is inserted into the grid separately.
-With the `gridview` option (set to true), the rows can be inserted all at once.
+With the `gridview` option (set to `true`), the rows can be inserted all at once.
 The result is a grid that is 5 to 10 times faster.
-Of course, when this option is set to true there are some limitations.
-If set to true we can not use `treeGrid`, `subGrid`, or the `afterInsertRow` event.
+Of course, there are some limitations: If set to `true` we can not use `treeGrid`, `subGrid`, or the `afterInsertRow` event.

 ## Information